Groups, Orders, and Dynamics: Almost-Periodicity

 Based on the previous construction, and following \cite{deroin}, we next give an alternative proof of Theorem \ref{witte-bien}.
-Let $\Gamma$ be a finitely-generated, left-orderable group, and let $X$ be a compact space equipped with a free action $S_{\mathbb R}$ and an action of $\Gamma$, as described by Corollary~\ref{c:substitute}.
+Let $\Gamma$ be a finitely-generated, left-orderable group, and let $X$ be an almost-periodic space equipped with a free flow $T$ and a $\Gamma$-action, as described by Corollary~\ref{c:substitute}.
 If $\Gamma$ is amenable, then there exists a probability measure $\mu$ on $X$ that is invariant by $\Gamma$.
-Consider the conditional measures of $\mu$ along the orbits of the translation flow $S_{\mathbb{R}}$.
-These are Radon measures on $\mu$-almost every $S$-orbit that are well-defined up to multiplication by a positive constant.
-We denote by $\mu_l$ this Radon measure on a $S$-orbit $l$.
-More precisely, in a flow box $[0, 1] \times \Lambda$ where the flow $S$ is given by the formula $S_s (t, l) = (t+s, \lambda)$, we disintegrate the measure $\mu$ as
+Consider the conditional measures of $\mu$ along the orbits of the translation flow $T$.
+These are defined in the following way: in a flow box \( h : U \rightarrow I \times S\) (see Exercise \ref{ex: flow box}), use Fubini's theorem to disintegrate the measure \( h_* \mu \) as an integral \(\int _ S \left( \mu_{I\times s} \otimes \delta _{s} \right) d\nu (s)\), where \(s\mapsto \mu_ {I\times s}\) is a measurable family of probability measures on the interval \(I\).
+The conditional measure on the plaque \( h^{-1} (I\times\{s\}) \) is the measure \( (h^{-1})_* \mu_{I\times s}\).
+We leave it to the reader to verify that on the intersection of two plaques of two different flow boxes, the two conditional measures differ by multiplication by a constant.
+In particular, by considering long flow boxes, this enables us to construct Radon measures on $\mu$-a.e. $T$-orbit that are well-defined up to multiplication by a positive constant.
+We denote by $\mu_l$ this Radon measure on the $T$-orbit $l$; it is well-defined on the orbit of \(\mu\)-a.e. point.
+Note that this family of projective Radon measures is canonically associated with the lamination space induced by the flow \(T\), namely it is invariant under reparametrization of the flow.